vishal-dev-ilz/vishal-dev-ilz/README.md

 - 👋 Hi, I’m @vishal-dev-ilz
 - 👀 I’m interested in developing server side applications.
-I am also familiar with Both relational and non-relational databases
+I am also familiar with both relational and non-relational databases
 - 🌱 I’m currently learning about databases
 - 📫 How to reach me ...